Kacper-Lubisz/L1-1st-Project/README.md

 In other languages with richer OOP features I would have `setup` and `draw` (and the other methods such as `preload`) as abstract methods.
 Another feature which makes developing a safe and developer friendly interface is tight control over visibility (which doesn't exist in js), such as package or module only visibility.
 In combination with features such as final methods would allow me to write a `p5Component` class that is truly fail safe.
+I could implement abstract methods by introducing a similar check to the one in the example above.

 For example, `setup` could have a final and hidden overload which is only called by the p5 class, a private `isSetup` field could be used to disallowing multiple calls the user defined setup from the p5 class.
 This would make it safe to